 Carbon graphite products are also involved in pressure casting, molten metal extrusion, and vertical and horizontal continuous part casting.
 In addition, because graphite has such an affinity for electrical conducting, it is extensively used to fabricate electrodes used in arc furnaces and electrical discharge machining.
 In the case of the latter, the graphite is referred to as EDM graphite.
 In its powdered form, dry graphite is also quite useful and commonly used as a dry lubricant for machinery and locks.

-Regardless of the exact way the term is used, carbon graphite can generally be thought of as a semi metal possessing both metallic and nonmetallic properties, which is therefore able to traverse both commercial and industrial worlds.
-Because carbon graphite contains both metallic and nonmetallic properties, is both corrosion resistant and strong.
+Regardless of the exact way the term is used, carbon graphite can generally be thought of as a semimetal, possessing both metallic and nonmetallic properties.
+It is able to traverse both commercial and industrial worlds.
+Because carbon graphite contains both metallic and nonmetallic properties, it is both corrosion-resistant and strong.
 It is also easy to change to better suit the needs of an application.
 For example, to make it more closely resemble pure graphite, manufacturers can heat it at extreme temperatures.
-In addition, all grades of carbon graphite and organic graphite alike can be machined into various shapes and sizes in order to fulfill the needs of custom and standard specifications.
+In addition, all grades of carbon graphite and organic graphite alike can be machined into various shapes and sizes to fulfill the needs of custom and standard specifications.

 Benefits of Using Carbon Graphite

 Carbon graphite offers users and manufacturers many benefits and advantages.
 For example, it is less expensive to produce than pure carbon, a material that it often replaces.
 In addition, in some settings, carbon graphite is not only less expensive than pure carbon, but also a better performer than pure carbon.